shaovoon/almost_painless_tips/README.md

-# Almost Painless Performance Tips
+# Almost Painless Performance Tips for Rookies

 **Not ready yet for reading**